replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Admin Console

-The Replicated admin console is a graphical user interface that interacts with the app manager.
+The Replicated admin console is a graphical user interface for the app manager.
 Enterprise customers can use the admin console to manage, update, configure, monitor, backup and restore, and troubleshoot their application instance.

-The admin console is installed by the app manager.
+The admin console is the graphical user interface for the app manager.

 ![Admin Console Dashboard](/images/guides/kots/application.png)